About the Age Friendly Task Force

 - The Task Force is premised on the idea that a community that is better for older adults is a community that is better for everyone

-The Task Force is an advisory body to the City Council and composed of seven members and three assistants.
+The Task Force is an advisory body to the City Council and composed of seven members and three associates.

 - Committee Members